 While a majority of our merchandise is branded, Costco's line of exclusive private-label products called Kirkland SignatureTM continues to grow and expand.
-Kirkland Signature has grown into a global brand with over \$75 billion in sales in fiscal year 2022.
+Kirkland Signature has grown into a global brand with over \$80 billion in sales in fiscal year 2023.

-The Kirkland Signature Concept Costco's mission is to continually provide our members with the best quality goods and services at the lowest possible prices.
+The Kirkland Signature Concept

+Costco's mission is to continually provide our members with the best quality goods and services at the lowest possible prices.
 With Kirkland Signature, we're able to meet that mission in an exciting range of products.
-We're also able to focus on our sustainability goals with these products because in developing them we have better control over the entire supply chain, including where the product comes from, environmental impacts, labor conditions, packaging and under what conditions it is produced.
-Our goals for Kirkland Signature items are that they:
+We're also able to focus on our sustainability goals with these products because in developing them we have better insight into the entire supply chain, including where the product comes from, environmental impacts, labor conditions, packaging and under what conditions it is produced.
+In developing Kirkland Signature items, we follow the principles of our sourcing strategy, which means the products:

-- Provide our members with high-quality products at the lowest possible price. - Are respectful of the people or animals who produce them. - Are respectful of the environment in the way they are produced, grown, harvested, processed, transported and packaged.
+- Are respectful of the people or animals who produce them. - Are respectful of the environment in the way they are produced, grown, harvested, processed, transported and packaged. - Are sourced from suppliers who are committed to reducing emissions related to their products and operations.